-Since Zach bought his first digital camera nearly 20 years ago, he’s continuously sought out beautiful landscapes with untold stories.
+Since Zach bought his first digital camera over 20 years ago, he’s continuously sought out beautiful landscapes with untold stories.
 He's focused on honing his craft with steady determination and been to a lot of amazing places along the way.
 Thanks for coming along on this journey.

 Originally from Baltimore, Maryland, Zach’s first passion was technology: he built his own computers, learned how to program, and coded websites.
 Yet he always held a great love for the outdoors.
 In a bid to combine these interests, he went out and bought a digital camera in 2003.
 When he got home after his first shoot, an image of a daffodil stood out from the rest; this simple, digital representation felt like more than just a picture of an icon of spring.
 It told the story of a beautiful spring afternoon spent in the great outdoors.